yvt/tokenlock/README.md

 [<img src="https://docs.rs/tokenlock/badge.svg" alt="docs.rs">](https://docs.rs/tokenlock/)

-Provides a cell type whose contents can be accessed only via an unforgeable token.
+This crate provides a cell type, `TokenLock`, whose contents can only be accessed by an unforgeable token.

 ## Examples